stylify/web/content/docs/integrations/browser.md

 navigationIconPath: '/images/browser.svg'

 title: "Browser integration"
-description: "Learn how to use Stylify in a browser directly without Node.js and bundlers."
+description: "Learn how to use the Stylify utilify-first CSS generator in a browser directly without the Node.js and bundlers."
 ---

 Stylify can be used directly in the browser using CDN or imported as a module.